 Tips for Growing an Indoor Vegetable Garden

-Crops.
 Choose compact, miniature, or dwarf varieties of crops and crops that are quick maturing.
 Small, quick-growing crops will require less space and time to reach harvest.

 You will have the best success growing indoor crops close to the natural season each crop grows outdoors.
 Cool-weather crops such as leaf crops and root crops are a good choice for the autumn and winter indoor garden; these crops naturally require less bright light.
 Warm-weather crops–fruiting vegetables such as tomatoes and peppers–require longer days to ripen, so planting these in spring and summer makes sense.

 Autumn and winter crops include beet greens, chard, Asian greens, kale, lettuce, mustard, and other leaf crops.
 Other cool-weather crops that can be grown indoors include carrots, cauliflower, peas, cabbage, and beets–if room allows.
-Herbs for cool temperatures include rue, sage, mint, marjoram, parley, and chives.
+Herbs for cool temperatures include rue, sage, mint, marjoram, parsley, and chives.

 Spring and summer crops include tomatoes, peppers, eggplants, bush beans, and most herbs.
 These crops require eight hours of sunshine or bright light and a room consistently warm.

 Crops not suited to windowsill growing are tall and vining crops such as corn, pole beans, squash, melons, and pumpkins.